Graduates

 #1 Finesse your AI stack

-#2 Be yourself
+#2 Be humble

 You have less experience than everyone else in the room, your only strength is your capacity to grow.
 Own it and show your real self: how you grew up, what you navigated, what makes you weird (avoid TMI).
 Interviewers live for stories.